-To a commoner, it will suffice to say that it is intelligence that is exhibited by something human-made.
+To a commoner, it will suffice to say that intelligence is exhibited by something human-made.
 According to Wikipedia, a textbook definition can be appropriated to, “Artificial intelligence is a study of intelligent agents which are devices that perceive the environment and take actions that maximize its chances of successfully achieving its goals.
-AI is often used to describe machines that mimic cognitive functions that humans associate with the human mind, such as learning and problem solving”.
+AI is often used to describe machines that mimic cognitive functions humans associate with the human mind, such as learning and problem solving”.

 A few examples of Narrow AI include: